GilangAddh/go_api_buku/README.md

   - Go
   - Xampp or Posgre (For Database)

-Choose the auto migrate at file "main.go" in line 23-30
+Choose the connection database(using Postgre or Mysql) at file "main.go" in line 23-30